Wisconsin's 27th Senate district

-The 27th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in south-central Wisconsin, the district comprises most of western Dane County, northern Green County, eastern Iowa County, eastern Sauk County, and parts of western Columbia County.
-It includes the cities of Baraboo, Middleton, Portage, and Verona, and the southern half of the city of Fitchburg.
-The district also contains landmarks such as Blue Mound State Park, Devil's Lake State Park, and Mirror Lake State Park.
+The 27th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in south-central Wisconsin, the district comprises most of the northwest quadrant of Dane County.
+It includes much of the west side of the city of Madison, as well as portions of Madison's far north side.
+The 27th also includes the suburban cities of Middleton and Verona, and the villages of Black Earth, Cross Plains, Dane, Mazomanie, and Waunakee.

 Current elected officials

 Dianne Hesselbein is the senator representing the 27th district since January 2023.
 She previously served ten years in the Wisconsin State Assembly, representing the 79th district.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 27th Senate district comprises the 79th, 80th, and 81st Assembly districts.
 The current representatives of those districts are: